kieran-woodrow/More-Design-Patterns/README.md

 # more-design-patterns
-- -implemented more design patterns
+- implemented more design patterns
 - implement the State design pattern;
 - implement the Strategy design pattern
 - implement the Decorator design pattern  implement the Composite design pattern;  understand UML State Diagrams; and